appdotnet/ADNLogin-SDK-iOS/README.md

 ## Changelog

 2.1.0: Add methods for finding friends, inviting users and viewing recommended users to follow.
 Removed `adnLoginDidEndFindFriends` delegate method.
 (Test for the app to become active again to determine when you have returned from those activities.)
+These won't work until Passport 1.1 has been released.

 ## Usage